-School or Division School of Arts, Humanities, and Social Sciences Program or Certificate AA, General Education Proposed by (faculty only) Myriam Mompoint, Ph.
+School or Division Calculation and Casial Calculation School of Arts, Humanities, and Social Sciences Program or Certificate AA, General Education Proposed by (faculty only) Myriam Mompoint, Ph.
 D. Presenter (faculty only) Myriam Mompoint, Ph.
-D. pove must be present at the Curriculum Committee meeting or old or Division and must be submitted for a later date.
-Submission date 3/16/2020 Course prefix, number, and title LAS 1140 or LAS 2140 Arts & Cultures of Latin America & the Caribbean of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflected on the Approve □ Do Not Approve Marx R. Myers 4/8/2020 Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date All Curriculum proposals require review by by the Office of Accountability & Effectiveness.
-Reviewed y the office of Accountability a Effectiveness.
-Office of Accountability & Effectiveness Sig gnature Date
+D. Note that the presenter (faculty) listed abo ove must be present at the Curriculum Committee meeting or the proposal will be returned to the Schoo ol or Division and must be submitted for a later date.
+Submission date 3/16/2020 Course prefix, number, and title LAS 1140 or LAS 2140 Arts & Cultures of Latin America & the Caribbean All Curriculum proposals require approval or denial of a proposal is reflected on the of the Curriculum Committee and the Provost.
+Final approval completed and signed proposal.
+Do Not Approve Curriculum Committee Chair Signature Date □ Approve Do Not Approve Provost Signature Date - All Curriculum proposals require review by the Office of Accountability & Effectiveness.
+Reviewed Office of Accountability & Effectiveness Sig gnature Date